Stern-Lab/chronic-covid-mlm/README.md

 The setup was tested on Python 3.10.
 Versions of all required programs appear in `environment.yml`.

-#### Loading the model
+## Loading the model
+#### Pre-train MLM
-Upon acceptance, the model will be uploaded to the Hugging Face Hub :hugs:, and the instructions for usage will be updated here.</br>
+:round_pushpin:Upon acceptance, the model will be uploaded to the Hugging Face Hub :hugs:, and the instructions for usage will be updated here.</br>
 Meanwhile, you may load the model using the data checkpoints provided.

 ```